-Secondly, a new itch occurred.
+Suddenly, a new itch occurred.

-All this time hanging out in gyms introduced me to the world of Bodybuilding.
+All this time hanging out in gyms introduced me to the world of bodybuilding.

-Of course all it took was a few Arnold Schwarzenegger books and I was hooked (The New Encyclopedia of Modern Bodybuilding needs to be on the bookshelf of any gym junkie!)
+Of course, all it took was a few Arnold Schwarzenegger books and I was hooked.
+The New Encyclopedia of Modern Bodybuilding needs to be on the bookshelf of any gym junkie!

 So I started eating.
 Lots.